 A lot of times we work with both negative and positive shapes without even noticing.

 I find this quite interesting, especially when it’s applied to art!
 It can create very beautiful but also thoughtful pieces.
-These will make you want to look at them, finding all the details and see what more can you find in them!
+These will make you want to look at them, find all the details and see what more you can find in them!

 One of my favorite artists, M.C Escher, actually played with this concept a lot and some of his most famous works are known for it.
 Escher worked a lot with optical illusion as well as with negative space.

 If you’re ready to start drawing with negative space, I’m sure you could use some tips!

 So here are some tips for doing negative drawing the right way.

 One of the best tips that I can give you when drawing in negative space is to focus on the value.

 Negative drawings don’t have to be just plain black and white, you can change up the values and work with the overall contrast.
 We’re going to see a few examples of this in the next section of this article.